ipfs-shipyard/workshop-idm-chat-dapp/README.md

 ### 3. Understanding the Chat app

 The [`index.js`](src/index.js) file is the main entry point.
-Its responsibility is to setup the app, initialize an IPFS node for the real-time chat, and to render the root [`App`](src/App.js) React component.
-The `App` component will display a loading icon while the setup process is inflight and will only render the actual inner app when everything is ready.
-It also connects to the [`stores`](src/stores) so that parts of the app will re-render automatically whenever these stores' change state.
+Its responsibility is to setup the app, initialize an IPFS node for the real-time chat, and to render the root [`<Boot>`](src/Boot.js) & [`<App>`](src/App.js) React components.

+The `<Boot>` component will display a loading icon while the setup process is inflight and an error message if the setup process failed.
+The `<App>` component will only be rendered once the setup process finishes successfully.
+It also connects to all the [`stores`](src/stores) so that parts of the app will re-render automatically whenever these stores' change state.

 Feel free to peek at the rest of the React [`components`](src/components), but we will be mainly focusing on the [`stores`](src/stores) during the workshop.